deltachat/deltachat-pages/ca/index.md

 **Delta Chat is like Telegram or Whatsapp but without the tracking or central control.**
 Check out our [GDPR compliancy statement](gdpr).

-**Delta Chat has no own servers** but uses the most massive and diverse open messaging system ever: the existing e-mail server network.
+**Delta Chat doesn't have their own servers** but uses the most massive and diverse open messaging system ever: the existing e-mail server network.

 **Chat with anyone if you know their e-mail address, no need for them to install DeltaChat!**